dmcpton/dmc-logger/README.md

 # dmc-logger
 My own logging library.
-I don't claim that it's good or anything, I just like it
+I made this early in my career learning Node.js because I wanted to use a logging library that I understood fully.

+If I rewrote this now, I would not write it the same way.